MaybeSamigroup/SVS-Fishbone/README.md

 Notified when actor serialized in simulation mode. aka, when auto or manually saved.

+Actor bound to the serialized data is indicated by index from ```Game.saveData.Chars``.

 ## OnActorDeserialize

-Notified when actor or human deserialized in simulation mode.
+Notified when actors are deserialized in just before entering simulation mode.

-Can be notified multiple time for an actor, because humans are instanciated multiple times. (hi-poly/low-poly variant etc)
+Actor bound to the deserialized data is indicated by index from ```Game.saveData.Chars``.